act-rules/act-rules.github.io/_rules/SC2-5-3-label-content-name-mismatch.md

 ---
 name: label and name from content mismatch
 description: |
-  Interactive elements labelled through their content must have their visible label as part of their accessible name
+  Interactive elements labelled through their content must have their visible label as part of their accessible name.

 success_criterion:
 - 2.5.3 # Label in Name